Madold/ChatGptApp/README.md

 ## Used architecture
 - MVVM

-## Used design patterns and principles
+## Patterns and design principles used
 - Singleton
 - SOLID